HITS-AIN/GPCC.jl/README.md

 ## ▶ How to simulate data

-Method `simulatedata` can be used to simulate data in 3 arbitrary bands:
+Method `simulatedata` can be used to simulate data in 3 arbitrary (non-physical) bands:
 ```
 using GPCC
 tobs, yobs, σobs = simulatedata() # output omitted